 Instructions

-- Combine cream, sweetened condensed milk, Irish whiskey, chocolate syrup, coffee and vanilla extract in a blender.
-Blend on low speed for 30 seconds.
+- Combine ingredients: In a blender, add the heavy cream, sweetened condensed milk, Irish whiskey, coffee, chocolate syrup, and vanilla extract.

 Nutrition Information: